 Welcome to Year 10!
-As the entry point to the Senior Phase of education at Unity College, this year presents many exciting learning and formation opportunities for students.
-Becoming more independent as learners and understanding more about their interests and possible career choices are the key priorities for Year 10.
-With increased course choice availability, students have multiple opportunities to consolidate the skills that will equip them to select and navigate the most appropriate pathway through Year 11 and 12.
+This year presents many exciting learning and formation opportunities for students.
+Becoming more independent as learners and understanding more about their interests, strengths, aspirations and possible career choices are the key priorities for Year 10.
+With increased course specialisation available, students have multiple opportunities to consolidate the skills that will equip them to select and navigate the most appropriate pathway through Year 11 and 12.

 Wellbeing strategies continue, with an emphasis on growing in an understanding of self in the context of the world, active team contribution and of making positive everyday choices.
 The Year 10 Pastoral Care Program focusses on service, knowing oneself and exploring future careers.
-Work Experience provides another formative avenue during which students can learn more about themselves.
+Work Placement provides another formative avenue during which students can learn more about themselves.
 Faith Formation experiences strive to develop a more grounded sense of how each student lives their core values and strengthens their capacity to navigate the personal and moral complexities that come with their growing adolescent freedom.

 Learning experiences are planned around the development of strong subject discipline knowledge and skills to serve as effective entry points to further learning.
-Literacy, Numeracy and being able to present and hold an articulate point of view within a subject discipline underpin the curriculum experiences in Year 10.
+Literacy, numeracy and being able to present and hold an articulate point of view within a subject discipline underpin the curriculum experiences in Year 10.